-Today, I’ll be reviewing some of the best walking shoes for Achilles Tendonitis.
+Today, I’ll be reviewing some of the best walking shoes for Achilles Tendonitis for men and women in 2021-2022.

 There’s a question people often ask: is walking good for Achilles Tendonitis?
 Yes, it is provided you walk in proper footwear that’ll help protect your Achilles.